Rites of Passage

-Coming of Age usually culminates with youth presenting a Credo statement that articulates their evolving theological beliefs
+Coming of Age usually culminates with youth presenting a Credo statement that articulates their evolving beliefs.

 The Bridging ceremony marks the transition of young people from youth to young adulthood.
 Typically, bridging ceremonies occur in the spring as high school youth (or home schooled equivalent) are preparing to graduate high school.
 Bridging ceremonies celebrate a youth’s accomplishments and offer blessings for their future endeavors.
 Bridging ceremonies remind youth of the congregation’s continuing commitment to their growth and faith formation.

 Wedding and Commitment ceremonies are an opportunity to celebrate a couple’s decision to join their lives together.
 Unitarian Universalists celebrate a diversity of theological perspectives and religious traditions.
 Couples work with the minister to create a service that reflects their unique beliefs and journey.
 Ceremonies can take place in the Unitarian Universalist Congregation of Cleveland Sanctuary, outdoors, or offsite.

 Memorial Services mark the end of a life in community.
 Families and loved-ones work with the minister to create a service that honors the life of their beloved, and creates an opportunity for family and friends to grieve together.

 UUCC and its minister, Rev. Randy Partain, extend hospitality to the larger community for weddings, memorial services and child dedications.
 In so doing, we continue the long tradition of Unitarian Universalist congregations that have drawn those with mixed faith families – or no religious affiliation – to our sanctuaries and ceremonies.
 People come to us for many reasons